wolpertingers/hidden-keycloak/README.md

-# :see_no_evil: Hidden wolpertinger
+# :see_no_evil: Hidden Keycloak

-Customized forms with SMS based authentication
+Customized Keycloak login forms with SMS based authentication